What are social enterprises?

 Alternatively, please contact our Head Office on 07 3368 3399.

 Sarai is a Samoan woman with extensive ties to the Pacific Islander communities in the Logan, Goodna, Inala and Ipswich areas.
 She has over 21 years of experience in working with highly disadvantaged young people, which includes the development and management of alternative education, pre-employment and labour market programs and services across South East Queensland.
-Sarai manages yourtown’s regional services and programs in South East Queensland and Western Australia, including our social enterprises.
+Sarai manages yourtown’s regional services and programs in South East Queensland, including our social enterprises.
 Sarai has a Bachelor of Social Science, Certificate IV in Frontline Management and Certificate IV in Training and Assessment, and is currently studying a Bachelor of Adult Vocational Education.

 Michael manages yourtown’s regional services in New South Wales, South Australia and Tasmania.
 He has an extensive background as a senior manager across a wide range of industry areas.
 His experience includes profit centre management in the business services sector in Australia, the US and UK; senior management positions in the recruitment services industry in Australia; and strategic adviser for the Forrest review.
 His recent experience includes working as the National Employer Relationship Manager for the GenerationOne initiative, the industry-led collaboration between government, industry and Indigenous people.
 Before joining yourtown, Michael was General Manager, Corporate Relations for the SP Jain International Business School in Sydney.